10 Spots for Sledding and Snow Tubing near Los Angeles for Winter Thrills and Chills

 Prices vary by day, (around $59 on weekends); buying in advance online (before 9pm the night before) gives the best deals.
-Must be over 40" to ride, though at some times you must be 48 inches, so be sure to check when you book tickets online.
+Must be over 40" to ride with a parent, though at some times you must be 48", so be sure to check when you book tickets online.
 Children must be 48" or taller to ride alone.

 Multiple tubing lanes?
 Some as long as 150 feet?
 What's not to love?
 Especially since it's the closest skiing/tubing resort to LA.